Panasonic FZ1000 vs Sony A99 II

 |16.||Sony A99||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 |17.||Sony A900||Y||- / -||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Sony A99 II (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the FZ1000 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
+Both the FZ1000 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The FZ1000 was replaced by the Panasonic FZ2500, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic FZ1000 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.